 Sunday, January 8, 1978

-Three weeks at home, the holiday’s spirit, my family and friends have done me wonders.
+Three weeks at home, the holiday’s spirit, my family, and friends have done me wonders.
 My sickness disappeared.
-I had 4 TB skin tests taken, 3 came up negative and one came up semi-positive.
+I had 4 TB skin tests taken, three came up negative, and one came up semi-positive.
 (Neah Jarrett died of TB) But Mom thought it was just nerves, and maybe she was right since most of my aches and pains disappeared while I relaxed at home.

-The tribe is running out of funds so college students were not given Christmas vacation jobs.
+The tribe is running out of funds, so college students were not given Christmas vacation jobs.
 I went to the center to inquire about a job anyway.
-I talked to Mark, he told me to talk to Kibby.
+I talked to Mark, and he told me to speak with Kibby.
 The summer’s fireworks I mentioned earlier in this book centered on Kibby.
-There was a bad scene, but it blew over and we remained friends.
+There was a scene, but it blew over, and we remained friends.
 She helped me a lot at Neah’s funeral.
 She feels something special for me, for what reason I don’t know.
 She hired me on the spot, though she wasn’t supposed to.
-Ben told me about the situation of the college students, but said I could work ‘til the end of the week.
-I declined and worked only those four hours all vacation
+Ben told me about the situation of the college students but said I could work ‘til the end of the week.
+I declined and worked only those four hours all vacation.

 The next week seemed to last forever for my nieces as they waited in anticipation for Christmas.
 The big surprise came on Friday, December 23rd, Mom and Dad’s anniversary.
 The piano Dad bought for Mom was delivered Friday morning.
 Mom was so surprised when she came home at lunchtime that she almost fell and she began to cry.
-It was a very touching scene to be witness to.
-Dad, Mel and Maria were all present.
-It was a great beginning to a fine holiday season.
+It was a very touching scene to witness.
+Dad, Mel, and Maria were all present.
+It was a great beginning to a beautiful holiday season.

 The day before this scene, the house was full of students from Mom’s classes.
 It was Mom’s 3rd annual holiday party for her students.
 Over 100 students passed through our house.
-They ate, drank, played pool and played the TV game.
-A good time was had by all.
+They ate, drank punch, played pool and played the TV game.
+All had a good time.

 On Christmas Eve the Parker family had a progressive dinner.
-It all started at our house where hors d’oeuvres were served.
+It all started at our house with hors-d’oeuvres’.
 Before we left the family sang as Maria played the new piano.
-We went to Auntie Joan’s for soup and she served one of the best chowders I have tasted.
+We went to Auntie Joan’s for soup, and she served one of the best chowders I have tasted.
 Salad at Terry and Kitty’s followed.
 It was the first time I had been in their trailer.
 Its size and space amazed me.
 But the best feature was the stereo system.
 I don’t think I have heard any system that was better.
 Kitty put on the Manhattan Transfer.
-Mike danced briefly with Aunt Dorothy and with Patty.
-Patty dance with Joan Carol Joan presented me with a difficult problem.
+Mike danced briefly with Aunt Dorothy and with Patty; then hilariously, Patty dance with Joan Carol.
+Joan presented me with a problem.
 She has been messing around a lot and according to Dale has been chasing Henry.
 Now Dale has enough trouble without having Joan add to them.
 Having Joan around made me very uncomfortable.
-Putting that aside it was an enjoyable evening.
+Putting that aside; it was an enjoyable evening.

-The main course was potluck at Grandpas.
-I skipped this to go see the Presbyterian’s Christmas program.
-For me the high light of the evening was seeing Lawanda’s baby for the first time.
-I had only learned that Lawanda was pregnant over the Thanksgiving Holiday.
-This explained her decision to go to Tacoma for school.
+The main course was a potluck at Grandpas.
+I skipped this to see the Presbyterian’s Christmas program.
+For me, the high light of the evening was seeing Lawanda’s baby for the first time.
+I had only learned that Lawanda was pregnant over the Thanksgiving Holiday, explaining her decision to go to Tacoma for school.
 When I returned on the 1st Mel told me about Lawanda’s baby’s birth.
 I was shocked.
 I figured she had a few more months to go before she was due.
-I felt bad for Wanda for the trouble she got herself in.
+I felt terrible for Wanda for her trouble.
 Butch seems to care less, Wanda deserves better.
-Unfortunately, Wanda still goes with Butch.
-This really steams me; Wanda meant a lot to me.
+Unfortunately, Wanda still goes with Butch, really steams me; Wanda meant a lot to me.
 I told her this through letters.
 What I didn’t realize was the weight I put on and how it’s made me look.
 She probably didn’t give two looks my way.
 Mom was worried about Lois getting into the same trouble, but I found out Lois is on birth control pills.

-Lawanda’s little baby girl, Nicole is a beautiful little thing with dark complected skin and a full head of long black hair.
+Lawanda’s baby girl, Nicole is a beautiful little thing with dark complected skin and a full head of long black hair.
 She’s a baby anyone could love.
-Lawanda is still so young and at times may feel trapped by her daughter.
-Some members of the family have yet to full accept their niece, but that will come in time.
+Lawanda is still young; at times may feel trapped by her daughter.
+Some members of the family have yet to accept their niece fully, but that will come in time.

 Christmas brought a little sadness as I thought of Ethel and Neah.
 I saved the gift given to me by Big Jim for last and am writing this page with that gift.
 The loss of these two people has hit so hard, and will for a long time to come.

-The opening game of the season on December 9, 1977 certainly was not a highlight for anyone except the JV’s.
-The JV’s were led by Matt Kallappa and Barry Mack, two fine, gifted players, especially Matt, won their Alumni game handily.
-Matt is going to be a player whose future should be something to look forward to.
+The opening game of the season on December 9, 1977, indeed was not a highlight for anyone except the JV’s.
+Matt Kallappa led the JV’s and Barry Mack, two fine, gifted players, especially Matt, won their Alumni game handily.
+Matt is going to be a player whose future should be something going forward.

 The girls were just not prepared to play an experienced team such as the Alumni.
 With only six players, and having Marge foul out early, made the members of the team play most of the game without rest.
 This team is very inexperienced, lacking in self-confidence and real determination.
 They are not sure of themselves and are hesitant in their play.
 They don’t look like they would go far, but only time will tell.